Mon 9 December 2019

 So, what did these buildings look like?
 Who masterminded them?
 What functions did they serve?
 Who paid for them?
 And what happened to them?

-These are some of the questions that Susanne will be addressing in her talk.
+These are some of the questions that Susanne addressed in her talk.

 Susanne Groom lives in Kew and is a former curator at Historic Royal Palaces.
 She co-authored At the King’s Table: Royal Dining Through the Ages, which was the subject of her talk to us in December 2013, Discover the Gardens and Kew Palace: The Official Illustrated History.
 She gave a talk to us in October 2018 on the Hanoverian royal family’s 300 years at Richmond and Kew.

-Susanne’s talk will be followed by our customary seasonal party, with wine, soft drinks and nibbles.
+Susanne’s talk was followed by our customary seasonal party, with wine, soft drinks and nibbles.